 Peter Watson (1908-1956) was one of the most important cultural figures of the 1940’s and 1950’s.
-My biography of Watson, written in partnership with Jeremy Dronfield, will be published by John Blake in 2015.
+My biography of Watson, written in partnership with Jeremy Dronfield, will be published by John Blake on April 2nd 2015.
 This will cover the full range of Watson’ activities, particularly in London and Paris.
 It will give details of his relationships with many of the leading artists of his day, as well as exploring his sophisticated personality.

 Watson supported Horizon as its financial backer and arts editor and helped to create the ICA, as well as encouraging artists such as Freud and Craxton with gifts and support of various types.
 He also supported poets such as David Gascoyne.
 He was a friend of many people in the art world at various different stages of his life: Oliver Messel, Cecil Beaton, Stephen Spender, Cyril Connolly, Brian Howard, Elizabeth Bowen, Roland Penrose, Sonia Orwell, Anna Kavan, Pavel Tchelitchev, Giacometti, Douglas Cooper, Graham Sutherland and so on.

 Privately his life involved a series of male lovers, often Americans (Waldemar Hansen, Denham Fouts and Norman Fowler being examples).
 Although generally extremely popular amongst those who knew him, he was lampooned for his flirtatious habits in the famous privately printed novel by Lord Berners, “The Girls of Radclyffe Hall”, where his character was represented by “Lizzie”.
 (He also doesn’t come across too well in Michael Nelson’s “A Room in Chelsea Square”) .